-As the fastest-growing For Sale by Owner (FSBO) and For Rent by Owner (FRBO) real estate company, we’ve been able to collect and analyze the most important, and relevant, housing data for homeowners, buyers, and renters.
+As one of the fastest-growing real estate company, we’ve been able to collect and analyze the most important, and relevant, housing data for homeowners, buyers, and renters.
 These data points are to be used as an additional research tool for those currently in the home shopping bubble.
-The FRBO and FSBO market trends provided may highlight the growing shift towards By Owner real estate - the concept which saves those involved in a home sales transaction up to 6% in commission savings (10% if you’re in a rental transaction).
+The market trends provided may highlight the growing shift towards By Owner real estate - the concept which saves those involved in a home sales transaction up to 6% in commission savings (10% if you’re in a rental transaction).

 beycome uses housing data from more than 9,000 listed and closed FSBO properties, from the year 2016 to present-day.

 Our compiled data is meant to be interactive and dynamic for homeowners and homebuyers/renters to review and analyze, in hopes that it provides more information for their real estate journey.

-The number of listed properties represents the total number of FRBO and/or FSBO homes that were listed for sale or for rent in a given month.
+The number of listed properties represents the total number homes that were listed on beycome for sale or for rent in a given month.
 This data gives homeowners an idea of the most competitive months for listing a home.
 It also gives homebuyers (renters) an idea during which months of the year might be best for negotiation (due to the amount of homes becoming available).

-The number of closed properties represents the number of FRBO and/or FSBO homes that successfully sold or rented in a given month.
+The number of closed properties represents the number of beycome homes that successfully sold or rented in a given month.
 This data gives homeowners, buyers, and renters an idea of the months where buyer/renters may have been more likely to close a deal.

 Average Property Listing Price by Month